 What Happens When You Delete a File: Windows (and other operating systems) keep track of where files are on a hard drive through “pointers.”
 Each file and folder on your hard disk has a pointer that tells Windows where the file’s data begins and ends.
 When you delete a file, Windows removes the pointer and marks the sectors containing the file’s data as available.
 From the file system’s point of view, the file is no longer present on your hard drive and the sectors containing its data are considered free space.

-However, until Windows actually writes new data over the sectors containing the contents of the file, the file is still recoverable.
-A file recovery program can scan a hard drive for these deleted files and restore them.
+However, until Windows writes new data over the sectors containing the file’s contents, the file is still recoverable.
+A file recovery program can scan and restore a hard drive for these deleted files.
 If the file has been partially overwritten, the file recovery program can only recover part of the data.
 Note that this doesn’t apply to solid-state drives (SSDs)

-Therefore, deleted or overwritten data is possible and recoverable only when data does not get deleted itself (despite having it deleted from the recycle bin), only the sector where the information is stored is removed.
-Digital Information (data) Information is stored in the form of bytes and each of these bytes includes 8 bits.
-The value of these bits is either 0 and 1.
+Therefore, deleted or overwritten data is possible and recoverable only when data is not deleted (despite having it deleted from the recycle bin).
+Only the sector where the information is stored is removed.
+Digital Information (data) Information is stored in the form of bytes, each of which includes 8 bits.
+The value of these bits is either 0 or 1.
 Therefore, all information stored on your PC is in the binary code of 0’s and 1’s.
-Data saved to HD are non-volatile and magnetic, the reason being that you require no power to maintain the saved data and each magnet has plus and minus pole representing the binary code.
+Data saved to HD are non-volatile and magnetic because you require no power to maintain the saved data, and each magnet has plus and minus pole representing the binary code.

 What to do when you notice Data Loss ‘Deleted Files: If you’ve accidentally deleted a file and need to get it back, there are some things you should bear in mind:

 - You should recover the file as soon as possible: As Windows continues to write files to your hard drive, the chances of it overwriting the deleted files increases.
 If you want to be sure you can recover the file, you should perform a recovery immediately.